 Management believes that the accounting estimates related to revenue recognition are critical accounting estimates because they require reasonable assurance of collection of revenue proceeds and completion of all performance obligations.
 Also, revenues are recorded net of provisions for sales discounts and returns, which are established at the time of sale.
 These estimates are based on our past experience.
-For additional information on the new accounting standard for the recognition of revenue see Note 1 of Notes to the Consolidated Financial Statements.
+For additional information see Note 1 of Notes to the Consolidated Financial Statements.